CNC Fixture Part/s Hold Down White Paper

 Once completed, an operator can evaluate his/her optimum machine pump performance, using the vacuum gauge to create a standard.

-- Confirm your pump is operating at its maximum performance, ie when pump is new, or new vanes, oil change, for maximum pressure and CFM.
+- Confirm your pump is operating at its maximum performance, ie when pump is new, or new vanes, oil change, for its maximum pressure and CFM. (check with Pump/CNC OEM for additional information)

-- Measure the vacuum gauge when vacuum valve is closed to create standard "ceiling" for optimum pump performance.
+- Measure/record the vacuum gauge in inHG when vacuum valve is closed to the table to create your "pump ceiling standard".

-- Continue your production and record values in a chart to predict future reference for changes.
+- Continue with your production and continue to record the values in a chart to predict future changes.

 - Test against other materials and create alternative charts.

-- In wood nested mfg, typically its best to replace the spoil board/slave board once its reaches less than 3/8" or 10mm.
+- In wood nested mfg, typically its best to replace the spoil board/slave board once its reaches less than 3/8" or 10mm as the CFM to Pressure becomes unbalanced.

 Vacuum Jigs - Dedicated Spoil Boards

-On occasion a specialty or dedicated CNC Jig will be required to focus the vacuum to the individual parts and the use of various CNC gaskets can be used to create "on" board, or "in" board channels.
+On occasion a specialty or dedicated CNC Jig or vacuum fixture will be required to focus the vacuum to the individual parts and this can be accomplished using various CNC gaskets to create "on" board, or "in" board channels.
 Please contact us for further help in this use of specialty fixtures.

 Mechanical Hold Down